Valafi/UE5-Style-Guide/README.md

 ### Identifier <a name="terminology--identifier"></a>

-An `Identifier` is anything that resembles or serves as a "name".
-For example, the name of an asset, or the name of a material later, or a blueprint property, a variable, or a folder name, or for a data table row name, etc...
+An Identifier is anything that resembles or serves as a "name".
+For example, the name of an asset, the name of a material layer, a blueprint property, a variable, a folder name, or a data table row name, etc...

 ### Cases <a name="terminology--cases"></a>